 "You know we want changes to come from within," said OSSAA executive director Ed Sheakley.
 "We've got great people and that's where change needs to come."

-“It’s been run amok for years.
-It’s like a child left unsupervised, it’ll run amok,” said state representative Richard Morrissette.
+"It's been run amok for years.
+It's like a child left unsupervised, it'll run amok," said Rep. Richard Morrissette.

 This week, the Supreme Court promised tougher scrutiny of the association.